Kitchen Organization Tips

 Be sure to label the product with its name and expiration date if transferring to an airtight container.
 White tape and a marker work very well in this case.

-Tip #9: Utilize drawer extensions that roll out for accessibility and more space under the kitchen sink.
+Step 9: Utilize drawer extensions that roll out for accessibility and more space under the kitchen sink.
 Use a small but strong tension rod to hang bottles or other items for added space.
 Consolidate and dispose of any empty bottles.
-Check caps to ensure items don’t leak and leave an unexpected sticky mess for you to find later.
+Check caps to ensure items don’t leak.